We will begin this sermon in Revelation 19:9-10.

 Overall, the Bible's usage conforms most closely to the Greek usage, that a prophet is one who speaks for another.
 As we will see, it is not limited to God.
 In this situation, Moses' and Aaron's relationship is analogous to God's and Moses'.

-Moses is quite instructive in regard to our feelings about our self.
+Moses is quite instructive in regard to our feelings about ourselves.
 We say, "What can I do?
 I am so weak.
 I have no abilities."
 Moses said, "I am not a man of words."
 Was not he already justifying himself?
 He said, "I am heavy of mouth and tongue."
 This is not exactly stammering, as some believe, but he is saying that he did not have a gift of speech.
 He means that he did not have it by nature, and that he did not have it developed within him since God began speaking to him.
 This is the same man about whom Stephen, who was defending himself against the Jews in Acts 7, said the following:

 Acts 7:22 And Moses was learned in all the wisdom of the Egyptians, and was mighty in words and in deeds.